guhjy/jamm/README.md

 * Simple mediational effects (estimated at different levels of moderators)
 * Interactions among moderators of moderators (not really high priority)
-* Rigorous checks for weired and complex models
+* Rigorous checks for wired and complex models

 # Install